-Backstage at the Castle: the Design and Sevelopment of Ultima VI faster and more accurate than even the most sophisticated spreadsheet from the labs of Lotus.
+At a conference table ringed by Silicon Valley computer game programmers in 1988, a pudgy 22-year-old designer hammered the scarred tabletop with his fist to gain the group's attention.
+He wanted to announce his intention to write a fantasy role-playing game that would be perfect for a clever routine he'd devised.
+This routine would make a particular kind of calculation far faster and more accurate than even the most sophisticated spreadsheet from the labs of Lotus.
 Less vociferously but quite as self-confidently, the balding and bespectacled game designer beside him stood up and revealed his plans to write a role-playing game he predicted would be a major success because of a radical animation routine he'd contrived for the program.
 Why, an observer sitting in the back of the room pondered, don't they just write spreadsheets and art software-and leave game design to people more concerned with fun and entertainment than on showcasing their latest feats as programmers?